LagoVista/docs/Glossary/IoTEdge.md

 createdby: JennyWrenWolf
 updatedby: JennyWrenWolf

-Note: Reword Example
+Note: Reword Example  Added last sentence of Definition to explain why
 ---
 [Home](../Index.md) > [Glossary](./Index.md)

 # IoT Edge
 ## Definition
 [Deployment Instances](./DeploymentInstance.md) are typically deployed in the [Cloud](./Cloud.md), which means they operate and store information on remote servers.
 An IoT Edge deployment allows the [Deployment Instance](./DeploymentInstance.md) to be deployed locally.
+This is often needed when large amounts of data are being transmitted.

 <br>
 <br>